Rather than putting down a large chunk of money to get car coverage, many consumers ask, “Can I pay my car insurance monthly?”

 - The risk that fractional payers may stop paying midterm.

-While auto insurance installment payments are popular with households on a budget, the fees aren’t the only downside.
+Even though you might want those discounts, what if you can’t afford to pay in full right now?
+In these cases, auto insurance installment payments are popular.
+But the fees aren’t the only downside to consider.
 Be late with a payment, and you may trigger a penalty charge.
-A missed payment could result in policy cancellation, potentially higher auto insurance rates for having been canceled and the suspension of your driver’s license for driving without coverage.
+A missed payment could result in policy cancellation, potentially higher auto insurance rates for having been canceled and the suspension of your driver’s license for driving without coverage, too.

-While fractional payments can be a win-win for policyholders and insurers, concerns remain over whether consumers are unknowingly miscalculating the true cost of the installments and whether insurers are overcharging for the convenience.
+While car insurance monthly payments can be a win-win for policyholders and insurers, concerns remain over whether consumers are unknowingly miscalculating the true cost of the installments and whether insurers are overcharging for the convenience.

 Joseph Belth, a professor emeritus of insurance at Indiana University and longtime editor of the newsletter “The Insurance Forum,” has been battling for more accurate disclosure of fractional premium charges since Congress enacted the Truth in Lending Act, or TILA, in 1968.